how to motivate children

 Potential integration of psychedelic psychotherapy and Somatic Experiencing therapy

-Integrating Psychedelic Psychotherapy: A Holistic Approach to Healing In recent years, the field of psychotherapy has seen a resurgence of interest in alternative and complementary modalities to traditional talk therapy.
+Integration of Psychedelic therapy: A Holistic Approach to Healing In recent years, the field of psychotherapy has seen a resurgence of interest in alternative and complementary modalities to traditional talk therapy.
 Two such modalities that have attracted attention for their potential synergies are psychedelic therapy and Somatic Experiencing.
-Although seemingly disparate in nature, the integration of…
+Although seemingly disparate in nature, the integration…

 Achieving your own potential